yunguan-wang/SPROD/README.md

 `--warm_start` or `-ws` : This is helpful if image features were extracted in a previous run and a new run is desired with new parameter sets only for the denoising steps.
 Sprod will automatically look for the needed files in the input directory.

-#### Note: In warm start mode, if the input folder contains both real image features and pseudo image features, sprod will only use real image features.
-If you want to run sprod using the pseudo image features, please remove the real image features named `[spot/block]_level_[intensity/texture]_features.csv`.
+#### Note: In warm start mode, the input folder must contains either the real image features or the pseudo image features.
+The real image features should be named as  `[spot/block]_level_[intensity/texture]_features.csv`, and the pseudo image features should be called `pseudo_image_features.csv`.
+If both sets of features exist, Sprod will only use the real image features.

 ## Example applications
 ### Application on Visium